assamite/creamas/docs/source/using_mp_ds.rst

 	without adding some safe guards to the exposed functions.

-	Creamas is mainly developed to be a research tool to be used in closed environments, and therefore does not offer protection for attacks of any kind.
+	Creamas is mainly developed to be a research tool to be used in closed environments, and therefore is not particularly designed to offer protection for any kinds of attacks.
+However, `aiomas <https://aiomas.readthedocs.io/en/latest/guides/tls.html>`_ has some built-in encryption support for, e.g., TSL.
+As Creamas' :class:`~creamas.core.environment.Environment` is just a subclass of aiomas' :class:`Container`, the TSL support from aiomas can be utilised in Creamas.

 Developing for Multiple Cores .............................